 • Fireside’s staff is currently one white man (me), one disabled white woman, and one Puerto Rican man.
 And that’s OK, but it’s not nearly good enough.
 As our staff expands, we will be looking specifically to add black people and others who represent marginalized communities.
 We will also look for more opportunities to work with guest editors from those communities.

 • We also want to hear from the black writing and publishing community about what else we could do better.
-You can email me directly at [email protected] or talk to us on Twitter.
+You can email me directly at [email protected]on.com or talk to us on Twitter.

 So how did we do?
 Let’s see:

 Anonymous form for submissions: nailed it!
 It turns out that there was no huge technical challenge to this—a simple Google form works just fine.
 So what did we find?
 I’ll come back to this in a minute, but let’s put a pin in it for now.